boston-dynamics/spot-sdk/docs/concepts/choreography/move_reference.md

 ### gripper

-Moves the gripper to the specified angle, whole holding the rest of the arm still.
+Moves the gripper to the specified angle, while holding the rest of the arm still.
 Duration can be set to any number of slices, but speed will be determined by parameter.
 Once it reaches the specified angle it will stop.
 If the selected duration is too short to complete the move given the configured speed, the robot will remain at whatever angle it got to when the move ends.

 Parameter | Effect
 --|--